isaacs/node-glob/README.md

   matches found.
 If the `nonull` option is set, and no match was found, then the `matches` list contains the original pattern.
 The matches are sorted, unless the `nosort` flag is set.
-* `match` Every time a match is found, this is emitted with the matched.
+* `match` Every time a match is found, this is emitted with the specific thing that matched.
+It is not deduplicated or resolved to a realpath.
 * `error` Emitted when an unexpected error is encountered, or whenever any fs error occurs if `options.strict` is set.
 * `abort` When `abort()` is called, this event is raised.